 Trading with eToro is 100% commission-free.
 You get to choose between buying Alphabet shares outright or trading share CFDs with leverage up to 5:1.
 The platform has tight spreads to keep your trading costs down, too.
 The only downside is that eToro charges inactivity and withdrawal fees, but these are relatively small.

 The eToro mobile app offers a wide variety of features for short-term trading and long-term investing alike.
 To start, the app includes a charting interface with over 100 different technical studies and drawing tools.
 You can set up watchlists, monitor a market news feed, and use stop-loss and limit orders to manage your trading risk.

 On top of that, eToro gives you access to stock research from professional analysts.
 You can see 12-month price targets for Alphabet shares, for example, or dive into the company’s fundamentals to get the bigger picture behind the share price.

 eToro is also a social trading app that connects you with thousands of other traders from around the globe.
 You can swap ideas, see what other traders think about Alphabet shares, or even copy the positions of professional day traders and investors.

 eToro is regulated by the UK’s Financial Conduct Authority (FCA).
 The broker offers 24/5 customer support from inside the app. eToro is free to download for iOS and Android devices and you can open an account with just a £160 minimum deposit.

-2. Libertex – Best CFD Trading App with to Buy Alphabet Shares UK
+2. Libertex – CFD Trading App with to Trade Alphabet Shares CFDs

 Libertex is a CFD trading app that offers stocks, forex, commodities, and more.
 The broker carries a selection of more than 50 US stocks, including Alphabet shares.
 You can trade all share CFDs on this app with leverage up to 5:1.